 At the Catfish Derby we accept only LIVE fish for weigh-in.
 Here are some tips to help you get your catch to the weigh-in station alive.

 - If possible, check to see if your fish is large enough to place in the money before making the long trip to the weigh-in station.
-You can get current leader board status by calling the Derby hotline (see registration package for number) or Limit Out Bait & Tackle at 707-998-1006.
-You can also receive text messages with leader board updates (see registration package for details).
+Derby standings are available at:

 - Keep your fish in a live well if you have one.
 If you don’t have a live well, or are coming to the weigh-in station off the water, keep the fish in a large ice chest filled with water.
 Otherwise keep the fish covered with wet rags.